hirak99/steam_deck_encryption/README.md

 If everything works, when you start it, you will be asked for two passwords.
 First one is for your user, second for the encrypted drive.
 Once you pass both of them, Steam will restart using the newly encrypted home.

-**Confirm that it works**
+### Confirm that it works!

-You can test that it is running on encrypted container by changing something, e.g. uninstall or install a game; which should appear to be reverted if you restart the device.
-It should come back if you unlock again.
+- Change something locally on your Steam, e.g. uninstall a game.
+- Start the unlock.sh and follow the instructions.
+- You should see Steam restart, and your uninstalled game is still there (because it restarts into the encrypted container where the game is still present).

 ## Step 3: Housekeeping

 If you complete Step 2 successfully, you're pretty much done - except you still have data left in the unencrypted partition.
-All you need now is to remove all critical information from there.
+All you need now is to remove any critical information from there, and leave a minimal system.

 NOTE: Some of these are irreversible, so please be extra careful that you are doing it on the right partition.

-Do the following **before you decrypt**, since you want to delete old unencrypted data.
+Do the following **before you decrypt** -
 1. Delete your unencrypted data
-    - Delete `~/.var/app/*`
+    - Delete `~/.var/app/*` which contains settings and authentication for apps you installed through Discover.
-    - Uninstall all installed games
+    - Uninstall all installed games.
     - Remove bash history -
       - Add `HISTFILE=` to the end of `~/.bash_profile`
       - Remove `~/.bash_history`